Reading the tea leaves – 10 prioritized intranet trends for 2023

 - Display selected content via digital signage.
 A common example is publishing news articles, events, performance indicators, and announcements to one or several selected screens.

-Other means that we hear intranet owners talk about are letting editors publish content to an intranet channel with support for end-user subscriptions and newsletter send-outs to seldom-users in the hope to persuade these to take part in selected content.
+Other means that we hear intranet owners talk about are letting editors publish content to an intranet channel with support for end-user subscriptions and newsletter send-outs to seldom-users in the hope of persuading these to take part in selected content.

 3. Personalization of content and resources